Giadissima/Nest-Authenticator/README.md

 ### MONGO_APP_NAME

-> Setta il nome dell'applicazione che sta interagendo con il database.
-In caso di errore, il database darà il nome dell'app su cui si è verificata.
-Utile quindi in caso il database venga utilizzato da più applicazioni.
+> Set the name of the application that is interacting with the database.
+In case of an error, the database will give the name of the app on which it occurred.
+Therefore useful in case the database is used by several applications.
 **Default value:** Nest-Middlewares-with-Swagger

 ### MONGO_AUTO_INDEX